freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 13. `scp` Command
 securely Copy file between remote hosts without logging or creating a FTP session explicitly.

+14. `su` Command
+This command is used to execute sequence of codes in root mode.
+Root is the super user mode which can modify any file in system without any password (once asked while logging in).

+15. `sudo` Command
+This command is used to execute a single line of code in root mode.

+16. `apt-get` Command
+This command is used to install packages which are present in the operating system repositories with complete dependencies (must be run in root mode).

+17. `aptitude` Command
+This command is used to install packages with or without complete dependencies, i.e. it can fix any type of incomplete dependencies.

 ### How to get help about the commands:
 More info can be viewed about how to use each of the commands listed above right in the terminal in the following ways:
 1. Using `man` to access the manual pages.
 It takes as argument another command name and returns a complete tutorial about the argument, including main options of use, syntax details and another related commands.
 You can search a text accross all man pages database.